deckhouse/deckhouse/modules/340-monitoring-ping/docs/USAGE.md

     - host: youtube.com
 ```

-Note that Grafana uses the `name` field to display the related data.
+> Grafana uses the `name` field to display the related data.
 If the `name` field is skipped, you must fill in details to the `host` field (mandatory).